xanadunf/matchbook/README.md

 test_event_id

 ```
 Obviously, depending on when you run this, you may have many or no results.
-At the time running, the 'Republic of Ireland vs Germany' event comes up first with event_id=312064.
 Lets get all of the market data for this event.
 Since we want to bet on the match outcome, we will try to extract the 'single-winner-wins' market type.
 ```
 market_data <- mb_get_markets(session_data=session_details,event_id=test_event_id,include_runners=TRUE)
 market_data